SK-EID/smart-id-java-client/README.md

 * `certificateLevel`: Level of certificate requested.
 Possible values are ADVANCED, QUALIFIED or QSCD.
 Defaults to QUALIFIED.
 * `signatureProtocol`: Required.
 Signature protocol to use.
 Currently, the only allowed value is ACSP_V2.
 * `signatureProtocolParameters`: Required.
 Parameters for the ACSP_V2 signature protocol.
-    * `randomChallenge`: Required.
+    * `rpChallenge`: Required.
 Random value with size in range of 32-64 bytes.
-Must be base64 encoded.
+Must be Base64 encoded.
     * `signatureAlgorithm`: Required.
 Signature algorithm name.
-Supported values are `sha256WithRSAEncryption`, `sha384WithRSAEncryption`, `sha512WithRSAEncryption`.
+Supported values is 'rsassa-pss'
+    * `signatureAlgorithmParameters`: Required.
+Parameters for the signature algorithm.
+      * `hashAlgorithm`: Required.
+Hash algorithm name.
+Supported values are `SHA-256`, `SHA-384`, `SHA-512`, `SHA3-256`, `SHA3-384`, `SHA3-512`.
-* `allowedInteractionsOrder`: Required.
-An array of interaction objects defining the allowed interactions in order of preference.
+* `interactions`: Required.
+An array of interaction objects defining the interactions in order of preference.
     * Each interaction object includes:
         * `type`: Required.
 Type of interaction.
-Allowed types are `verificationCodeChoice`, `confirmationMessageAndVerificationCodeChoice`.
+Allowed types are `displayTextAndPIN`, `confirmationMessage`, `confirmationMessageAndVerificationCodeChoice`.
         * `displayText60` or `displayText200`: Required based on type.
 Text to display to the user. `displayText60` is limited to 60 characters, and `displayText200` is limited to 200 characters.
-* `nonce`: Optional.
-Random string, up to 30 characters.
-If present, must have at least 1 character.
-Used for overriding idempotency.
 * `requestProperties`: requestProperties:
     * `shareMdClientIpAddress`: Optional.
 Boolean indicating whether to request the IP address of the user's device.
 * `capabilities`: Optional.
 Array of strings specifying capabilities.
 Used only when agreed with the Smart-ID provider.
+* `vcType`: Required.
+Type of verification code to be used.
+Currently, the only allowed value is `numeric4`.

 #### Response parameters
 * `sessionID`: Required.
 String used to request the operation result.
-* `verificationCode`: Required.
-Object describing the Verification Code to be displayed.
-    * `type`: Required.
-Type of the VC code.
-Currently, the only allowed type is `alphaNumeric4`.
-    * `value`: Required.
-Value of the VC code.

 #### Examples of initiating a notification-based authentication session